 Should you decide to sell your property in Minnesota as a rent to own, remember at the end of the agreement, if the renters do not want to buy the property anymore, they aren’t obligated.
 Buyers usually pay an upfront non-refundable consideration or option fee for the “option” to purchase the property in the future.
 Your rent to own agreement should specify the final purchase date and how the price will be determined.

 You’ll remain responsible for property taxes, HOA fees, and insurance and possibly maintaining the property.
 Typically, the current owner handles major repairs.
 Renters are normally responsible for lawn maintenance, pool cleaning, etc. Be clear on who would be responsible for items such as large appliances, structural repairs, and routine maintenance in the lease.

 Sell Your House Directly

-Direct buyers in Twin Cities, Minnesota typically close faster, usually paying full in cash.
+Direct buyers in Minnesota, Minnesota typically close faster, usually paying full in cash.
 Traditional home purchases usually require qualifications from banks, mortgage underwriting time, property inspection time and the buyer may not end up qualifying!
 There are also normally no commissions paid to a buyer’s or seller’s agent which means big savings.
 Direct buyers also may not charge transaction fees; if they do, they are extremely low in comparison to the commission or closing costs you would have to pay otherwise.
 They can also work with out of state owners.

-One of the biggest complaints buyers have about working with direct buyers in Twin Cities is that the offers are usually below market, but this is for a good reason!
+One of the biggest complaints buyers have about working with direct buyers in Minnesota is that the offers are usually below market, but this is for a good reason!
 The buyer is taking on a huge risk by purchasing your house as-is, for your home may be more damaged than you realize!

 Direct buyers in Minnesota will usually purchase homes as-is.
 As a seller, there’s no need to worry about repairs before closing or any other additional unexpected expenses.
 There are some companies that do not require inspections which makes it a truly as-is transaction.